rabbitmq/rabbitmq-tutorials/dotnet/README.md

 # Dotnet C# code for RabbitMQ tutorials

-Here you can find C# code examples for [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).
+Here you can find the C# code examples for [RabbitMQ tutorials](http://www.rabbitmq.com/getstarted.html).

 ## Requirements

+To run the examples you also need a running RabbitMQ server

 ### Requirements on Windows